janprzy/podarchive/README.md

 podarchive
 ==========
 This is a simple script for archiving podcasts, including show notes.

-I made it mostly because I wanted it for myself, but it should be useful to other people as well.
+I wasn't satisfied with the solutions that already existed.
+None of them seemed to save the show notes or let me customize the names of the downloaded files to my liking, so I had to make my own.

 Behaviour
 ---------